 The IKOR Life Management team includes Managing Directors, RN Patient Advocates, Personal Needs Coordinators, and Financial Advocates.

 Our advocacy team works with our clients to monitor them in any setting that they live.
-Additionally, we recommend and use technologies to reduce risks and improve safety and security while preserving as much independence as possible based on the client’s functional abilities.
+Additionally, we recommend the use of technology to reduce risks and improve safety and security while preserving as much independence as possible based on the client’s functional abilities.
 We leverage technology to allow our team to observe changes and potential risks related to safety, exploitation, or abuse.

 The IKOR Life Management Team works together to, Assess, Plan, and Manage the ongoing circumstances creating short-and-long-term goals for each client through our assessment process.